wattlebirdaz/matrix_lib/README.md

 CMake suite maintained and supported by Kitware (kitware.com/cmake).
 ```

-Pasting the simbolic link of gcc and g++ in the `/usr/local/bin` directory.
+Pasting the simbolic link of gcc and g++ to the `/usr/local/bin` directory.

 ```sh
 | => which g++